brucechanglongxu/brucechanglongxu.github.io/_posts/2024-12-28-chiptapeout.md

 3. **Clock Skew:** The variation in arrival times of a clock signal at different points in the circuit.
 4. **Clock Jitter:** Uncertainty in clock edge timing due to noise or process variations.

+Hence it is natural that the three main types of timing analysis are _setup analysis_ (ensuring data arrives before the clock edge), _hold analysis_ (ensuring data remains stable after the clock edge), and _clock domain crossing analysis_ (checking for timing violations between different clock domains).